XDCR Conflict Resolution

 Once configured, conflict resolution is a fully automated process, requiring no manual intervention.

 Sequence numbers are maintained per document, and are incremented on every document-update.
 The sequence numbers of the source and target documents are compared; and the document with more revisions prevails.

 If both document-versions have the same sequence number, the conflict is resolved by comparing the following metadata-elements, in the order shown:

 Expiration (TTL) value

-Timestamp-based conflict resolution uses the document timestamp (stored in the CAS) to resolve conflicts.
+Timestamp-based conflict resolution (often referred to as Last Write Wins, or LWW) uses the document timestamp (stored in the CAS) to resolve conflicts.
 The timestamps associated with the most recent updates of source and target documents are compared.
-The document whose updates have the more recent timestamp prevails.
+The document whose update has the more recent timestamp prevails.

 If both document-versions have the same timestamp-value, the conflict is resolved by comparing the following metadata-elements, in the order shown: